splunk/public-o11y-docs/gdi/monitors-gitlab/gitlab.rst

 The following line is part of the global section of the file ``/etc/gitlab-runner/config.toml``.
 This file configures GitLab Runner.
-The following statement configures GitLab Runner’s Prometheus metrics HTTP server to allows network connection on port ``9252`` from any IP
+The following statement configures GitLab Runner's Prometheus metrics HTTP server to allows network connection on port ``9252`` from any IP
 address: